– What is the difference between macarons and macaroons? –

 Tip: To create a perfectly smooth top on your macaroons, dip a finger into a bowl of water and gently smooth out any peaks.

 Macaroons are tender cookies made of shredded coconut and condensed milk.

 Preheat oven at 350°F (176°C).
 Generously grease two baking sheets, or use silicon baking sheets.
 Combine all of your ingredients and stir until completely blended.

 Drop by teaspoonfuls, 1-inch apart, on prepared baking sheets.
 Gently press down with the back of your spoon to give them a uniform shape.

 - Bake at 350°F (176°C) for 15 minutes, or until cookies are golden brown.
 Allow to cool before removing from baking sheet.

-Further macaron reading, in case you’re intimidated (don’t feel bad, I was too):
+Further macaron reading, in case you’re still curious, or intimidated (don’t feel bad, I was too):

 This content was originally posted on FearlessFresh.com.